You are on: darsys.com

 Gate).

-Great place, really.
-John Cleese hangs here too.
+Great place, really and I don't even like fish.
+John Cleese hangs here

-- For fast food, there is a new chain called EAT that
+- For fast food, there is a chain called EAT that

 is remarkably good, has a decent value for money compared to everything